skycoin/User-Manuals/Troubleshooting.md

 If your Skywallet is lost or stolen, the recommended solution is to **get a new one** as soon as possible.

-Once you got the new Skywallet, restore the Coins using the Seed of your old Skywallet.
+Once you got the new Skywallet, restore the coins using the Seed of your old Skywallet.

 Even though **not a recommended** method, as an immediate solution, you can also create a new Desktop Wallet to restore the lost Skywallet.